Care for Blood Clots in the Lungs and Legs

 Blood clotting is a normal and important process that helps stop excessive bleeding.
 However, slow-moving blood flow, blood vessel wall injuries, or a defect in clot forming can cause abnormal clotting in the arteries and veins.
 Our pulmonologists work closely with the anticoagulation clinic to determine length and level of therapy.

-Learn more about bleeding disorders and how we treat them.
+Bleeding disorders and how we treat them

 Deep venous thrombosis (DVT) refers to blood clots that form in the deep veins in the legs.

 Deep venous thrombosis is the most common cause of pulmonary embolism.

 Some people have no symptoms when clots form in their legs, while others have severe, debilitating symptoms.
 Deep venous thrombosis usually affects deep veins in the thigh, lower leg and pelvis, and less commonly, the arm.